LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

  * Resource validation:  FHIRPath-based validation of FHIR resources on create or update with the ability to extend the system with custom constraints.

 ## 4.1 Extended operations
-In addition to the standard REST API (create, update, search, and so forth), the IBM FHIR Server supports the FHIR operations framework as described in the [FHIR specification](https://www.hl7.org/fhir/r4/operations.html).
+In addition to the standard REST API (create, update, search, and so forth), the IBM FHIR Server supports the [FHIR operations framework](https://hl7.org/fhir/R4B/operations.html).

 ### 4.1.1 Packaged operations
 The FHIR team provides implementations for the standard `$validate`, `$document`, `$everything`, `$expand`, `$lookup`, `$subsumes`, `$closure`, `$export`, `$import`, `$convert`, `$apply` and `$translate` operations, as well as a custom operation named `$healthcheck`, which queries the configured persistence layer to report its health.